Here we’ll show you six interactive presentation ideas for students that will help you improve their retention and

 4 Tools to Generate Interactive Presentations Ideas for Students

-Here are the top 4 pieces of software you can use to make a school presentation interactive:
+Here are the top 4 pieces of software you can use to make a school presentation ideas interactive:

 - Interactive Presentation Software: Make your classroom interactive with free live quizzes, polls, Q&As, and brainstorming sessions.
 Get real-time results and feedback from your students who only need a phone to contribute.

 - Interactive Whiteboards: Create, share, and make visually appealing frameworks with students.
 Online whiteboards let you do everything that you would normally do in a live classroom.

 - Interactive Video Software: Seamlessly create lessons from existing videos on the internet or scratch.
 Some edtech video software also lets your students respond with their videos.

 - Interactive Learning Management Systems: Organise, collaborate and store your teaching materials in one place with an interactive learning management system.

 💡 Need more tools?
 Check out 20 digital classroom tools to help you craft engaging and exceptional lessons.

 6 Interactive Presentation Ideas for Students

 You’ve done your research and prepared excellent learning materials for your students, went over the topics to teach in a day, over and over again to perfection.
 Add a little sprinkle of “interactive activities” to the recipe, and you are all in to make the classroom experience memorable and engaging for your students.

 Here are six interactive activities you can try online and offline to engage your students.

 #1 – Story Telling